foss-for-synopsys-dwc-arc-processors/metaware-arc-debug/README.md

 ## Working in progressing

-Note that this feature is only available for ARC-GDB engine at the Windows* target platform now.
+Note that this feature is available for LLDB engine at the Windows* target platform now.
-TBD --- To Support ARC-LLDB engine at Windows platform.

 ## Prepare Launch Configuration